sy-harabi/sy-harabi.github.io/_posts/2024-08-09-Optimizing-Early-Game-Part-One-Selecting-Remotes.md

 `Net income = Energy generated per tick - Energy used to spawn miners - Energy used to spawn haulers - Energy used to repair containers - Energy used to spawn reservers`

-Here are more precise explanations we will not consider the center rooms and source keeper rooms since we're talking about early game.
+Here are more precise explanations.
+We will not consider the center rooms and source keeper rooms since we're talking about early game.

 1. `Energy generated per tick = (owned || reserved) ?
 10 : 5 `
 2. `Energy used to spawn miners = (cost of miner body composition you use considering energy per tick) / CREEP_LIFE_TIME` where CREEP_LIFE_TIME = 1,500.